mah-iasri/cars/README.md

 > Competitive Adaptive Reweighted Sampling (CARS) Algorithm for variable selection in high dimensional dataset

+## Description

+The carsAlgo implements the Competitive Adaptive Reweighted Sampling (CARS)
+    algorithm for variable selection from high-dimensional dataset using in Partial Least Squares (PLS) regression models.
+CARS algorithm iteratively applies the Monte Carlo sub-sampling and exponential variable elimination techniques to identify/select the most informative variables/features subjected to minimal cross-validated RMSE score.
+The implementation of CARS algorithm is inspired from the work of Li et al. (2009) <doi:10.1016/j.aca.2009.06.046>.
+    This algorithm is widely applied in near-infrared (NIR), mid-infrared (MIR), hyperspectral chemometrics areas, etc.

 ## Installation

 You can install the development version of cars like so: